XDgov/data-design-standards/_components/colors.md

 guidance-recommended:
 - Refer to your agency’s brand guidelines to determine what colors to use.
-- Be consistent in how you use color to label data across data visualiations.
+- Be consistent in how you use color to label data across data visualizations.
 ---

 <div id="palette">